zeiss-microscopy/OAD/ZEN-API/README.md

 - changing the token in the system tray app (Windows only)
 - changing the token with a command-line option
-- changing the file where it is persisted (`%PROGRAMDATA%\Carl Zeiss\ZenApiGateway\GlobalControlToken.txt`) and by restarting the gateway so that it loads the new value
+- changing the file where it is persisted (`%PROGRAMDATA%\Carl Zeiss\ZEN APIGateway\GlobalControlToken.txt`) and by restarting the gateway so that it loads the new value

 A "global control token" is required for calling API methods.
 The token must be sent in the `control-token` header of the API call and it must match the token in the gateway.
 If the token is missing, the API call will be aborted with an access control error.